TayyarOmar/sportifycu/README.md

 -   `/api/v1/leaderboards`: Access to the user leaderboard.

 For detailed information on each endpoint, refer to the FastAPI auto-generated documentation available at `http://127.0.0.1:8000/docs` when the backend server is running.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improving the app, please feel free to open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
-(Note: A `LICENSE` file should be added if one is intended).